-This course reviews the four basic mathematical operations on whole numbers, fractions and decimals and also covers basic algebra and trigonometry in relation to technical fields.
+Reviews the four basic mathematical operations on whole numbers, fractions and decimals.
+Also covers basic algebra and trigonometry related to technical fields.